 If you want to learn more, we have an article on how to connect passive speakers to connect an active subwoofer to speaker line level outputs and connect passive speakers to the subwoofer.

 In any case, if you decide to go with an amplifier, we have a separate guide on how to connect passive speakers to an amplifier.

 Since subwoofers are powered, they are therefore in a position to drive passive speakers as you see in a 5.1 channel Home Theater or higher.
-These speaker systems have one subwoofer, which is powered, and the other five or more passive speakers connected at separately, but may be connect to the sub.
+These speaker systems have one subwoofer, which is powered, and the other five or more passive speakers connected separately but may be connected to the sub.

 4. Powering Passive Speakers With A PC

 You can power very small bookshelf passive speakers using a PC.
 Many of these small speakers require little power and can be connected directly o a computer.

 Follow the steps below to power your passive speaker with a PC.

 - Assemble the speaker, PC, and connecting cords.
 If you don’t have the right cables, you can easily buy them from a local electronics store.

 - Position the components correctly and conveniently on a table or stable ground.
 Proper positioning helps you by making the connection easier to execute within a shorter time.

 - Confirm the speaker impedance and ensure your speaker is either 6 ohms or 8 ohms rated.